SKhaner/GWSlackSimulator/README.md

 # Project 3 : GWack Slack Simulator

+To test download all files and run GWack.jar

 ## Describe the OOP design of your GWack Slack Simulator

 Please provide a short description of your programming progress